 1. The Huron Intermediate School District will refer the case to the juvenile authorities.

-Excessive excused absences that total 10 or more/semester will be reviewed and possibly fall under the truancy policy listed above.
+Excessive Excused Absences that total more than 10 per semester may possibly fall under the truancy policy above.

 SUSPENSION FROM SCHOOL

 Absence from school due to suspension shall be considered an authorized absence, neither excused nor unexcused.